cvcenit/coulomb-project-core-cs11/README.md

 #### Restart and Exit

-_Unfortunate events are unavoidable during an adventurer's journey, here are the controls if you wish to regroup for a while:_
+Unfortunate events are unavoidable during an adventurer's journey, here are the controls if you wish to regroup for a while:

 * Restart ('!') - Immediately go back at the start of your journey; Resets the loaded level and undos all progress made.
 * Exit ('Q') - Take some time off from your journey to regroup; Exits the program.

 ### Level Creation

+Here are some guides on how to create your own level:

+- Select a tile from the side bar.
+- And select a tile from the grid where you wish to put the tile you selected.
+- Put only one character tile, and at least one mushroom tile.
+- Save under a unique name.

 ## Code Organization

-_In this section, you will get to learn about the secrets behind the world of Shroom Raider!_
+In this section, you will get to learn about the secrets behind the world of Shroom Raider!

 ### Start Up
 * ArgumentParser from argparse